 The more passion and emotion you put into a song, the more likely it is to be beautifully sung.
-There's something about music and raw emotion put together that really creates art.
-Even if you haven't mastered singing in key and you have a few bad notes here and there, you can still sing beautifully if you are really feeling the song and putting your all into it.
+Something about music and raw emotion put together really creates art.
+Even if you haven't mastered singing in key and have a few bad notes here and there, you can still sing beautifully if you feel the song and put your all into it.

 Singing songs that mean something to you personally can help you sing more beautifully.
 On the flip side, it can cause you to get a bit too emotional and lose your note accuracy and breathing technique, so be careful when attempting to sing a song that's a tear-jerker.
 Practice singing the song several times to a point where it still brings out your genuine emotion, but it doesn't throw off your notes.

-Singing ballads put people in a great mindset.
-The style of a ballad is already beautiful, and usually romantic.
-Ballads often have long notes and phrases that showcase a singer's ability to sustain a note for a long period of time, showing their lovely vibrato.
+Singing ballads puts people in a great mindset.
+The style of a ballad is already beautiful and usually romantic.
+Ballads often have long notes and phrases that showcase a singer's ability to sustain a note for an extended period of time, showing their lovely vibrato.

 Combining slow songs with high notes is a great way to practice singing beautifully.
 Adding some depth and emotion to that?
 You're sure to be a beautiful singer to someone in a room when you're performing!

 Confidence goes a long way when it comes to singing, especially in a live performance setting.
-If you can learn how to sing effortlessly and look comfortable in your environment during a performance, you will not only look better to the audience, but you will feel better and sound even better thanks to your comfort levels.
+Suppose you can learn how to sing effortlessly and look comfortable in your environment during a performance.
+In that case, you will not only look better to the audience, but you will feel better and sound even better, thanks to your comfort levels.